 Andy Williams Park

-As you head our to Cedar Creek, you can be forgiven for wanting to pull over the moment you see trickling water or cascading falls, especially as you drive across shaded creek crossings.
-Andy Williams Park is about 4kms in on the left as you head out to Cedar Creek.
+Andy Williams Park is about 4kms in on the left as you head to Cedar Creek.
 You will drive over a small bridge and then notice a shoulder side-road where you can drive in and park.
-Andy Williams Park boast toilets and electric bbqs, picnic tables and plenty of shade.

 Cedar Creek Rock Pools

 While bushwalking is suggested on some websites, we would probably advise against heading here for that purpose.
-Localised exploring will keep the most active Brisbane Kid busy anyway and bushwalking in this area is more for adventurous adult than it would be for children.
+Localised exploring will keep the most active Brisbane Kid busy, while bushwalking in this area can be reserved for the adventurous adults.

 Cedar Creek Samford is a Home